hubert-wojtowicz/CKAD-certification/notes.md

 ```
 ### ReplicaSet - newer approach for replication
-- ReplicaSet - newest object to handle spec behing pod replication.
+- ReplicaSet - newest object to handle spec behind pod replication.
 It cam also handle pods that are already created, that's why there is optional `selector` property in definition

 ```yml
 apiVersion: apps/v1